K-S-K/CCSS/README.md

 - The build process is performed in the Docker containers.
 - After the build, the executables are copied to the new clean containers so the source code doesn't go to the production.
 - The Docker-compose script creates the dockers.
+- The executables are stored in the /app directory of the each container.